can-zanat/golang-service-template/README.md

 --character-set-server=utf8mb4 \
 --collation-server=utf8mb4_general_ci

-# this provide to create a docker container with mysql 5.7
+# this provide to create a table in mysql
 CREATE TABLE TestDB (
 id INT NOT NULL AUTO_INCREMENT, user_name VARCHAR(255) NOT NULL,